-Typescript configuration will live inside tsconfig.json at the root of our project. there, we will add a few options to tell Typescript how to compile our code.
+Typescript configuration will live inside tsconfig.json in the root of our project. there, we will add few options to tell Typescript how to compile our code.
 We can find configuration options at typescript docs.
 Our basic config will be like this:

 Now that our Node.js Typescript and Jest starter is set up, let’s test it and see if it works properly.
-We will create a small express app that stores movies and their ratings inside an array and displays them using a
+We will create a small express app that stores movies and their ratings inside an array and display them using a movies API.

 Creating custom typings

 To start with our app, we will create a typings folder inside our src folder where we will store all of our custom types.